cpplibv/vide/README.md

-**cpplibv/vide** - A C++23 library for serialization
+**cpplibv/vide** - A C++23 serialization library
 ==========================================
-Based on and forked from: [USCiLab/cereal](https://github.com/USCiLab/cereal)
+Originally based on and forked from: [USCiLab/cereal](https://github.com/USCiLab/cereal)

+Compared to the original project the most notable changes are:
+	- Fixed numerous security vulnerability
+	- Improved API flexibility and compossibility
+	- Added features and utilities
+	- Significantly improved compile time
+	- Modernized and simplified the codebase
-This is an experimental fork that alters multiple core functionality of [USCiLab/cereal](https://github.com/USCiLab/cereal) and therefore **is not compatible** with the upstream!
+Compared to [USCiLab/cereal](https://github.com/USCiLab/cereal) multiple core functionality has been changed and therefore the two are **not compatible**!
-Neither forward, nor backward compatibility is guaranteed.
+As development is treated as experimental neither forward, nor backward compatibility is guaranteed (but the library is expected to reach a stable state soon.)
 Bugfixes from the upstream are planned to be ported manually (and currently in sync with 2024.05.02 d1fcec807).

 ### Changes / Differences to Cereal: